-The ability to manipulate single molecules, attached to trapped micro or nanoparticles, with high resolution and to measure forces with femtonewton accuracy opened the way to the study of several important new topics [12 -14].
-Biologists were able to take immediate advantage of optical tweezers using this apparatus as a tool to study several biological systems and single molecules [15, 16].
-Optical tweezers have been used for single molecule studies of biopolymers, where a single molecules of DNA, RNA or protein has been twisted, stretched [17] and unfolded to measure its mechanical properties [18].
-Furthermore, the growing interest in biophysics and the need to study DNA properties in greater details have prompted the researchers to develop advanced experiments in which OT has been coupled with scanning probe microscopy [19, 20].
-Optical tweezers have been used in studying intracellular organelles movement [21], in cell sorting [22] and flow virometry [23].
+The ability to manipulate single molecules attached to trapped micro or nanoparticles and to measure forces with femtonewton accuracy opened the way to the study of several important new topics [6-8].
+Biologists were able to take immediate advantage of optical tweezers using this apparatus as a tool to study several biological systems and single molecules [9, 10].
+Optical tweezers have been used for single molecule studies of biopolymers, where a single molecule of DNA,

+RNA or protein has been twisted, stretched [11] and unfolded to measure its mechanical properties [12].
+Furthermore, the growing interest in biophysics and the need to study DNA properties in greater details have prompted researchers to develop advanced experiments in which OT has been coupled with scanning probe microscopy [13, 14].
+Optical tweezers have been used in studying intracellular organelles movement [15], in cell sorting [16] and flow virometry [17].

 Over the years the use of optical tweezers has been opening new perspectives in several branches of physics.
-Optical tweezers have been used to study the movement of micro and nanoparticles in colloidal systems at different timescales starting from Brownian to ballistic motion [24] and the rotation of non-symmetric objects [25].
-Optical trap can also be used to calculate the impact of surface modification on surface forces and drag coefficients of nanoparticles [26], to study rheology and the forces involved in single particle collisions and aggregation [27 - 30].
+Optical tweezers have been used to study the movement of micro and nanoparticles in colloidal systems at different timescales starting from Brownian to ballistic motion [18] and the rotation of non-symmetric objects [19].
+Optical trap can also be used to calculate the impact of surface modification on surface forces and drag coefficients of nanoparticles [20], to study rheology and the forces involved in single particle collisions and aggregation [21-24].

 The aim of the present work is to demonstrate the possibility of extending the capability of a commercial AFM system by combining it with optical tweezers.
 It permits to obtain a high-quality imaging instrument able to trap and modify nanometric materials and to measure force in the subpiconewton scale.
-In this perspective, we have designed, built and calibrated an integrated AFM-optical tweezers apparatus.
-An exhaustive description of the AFM-optical tweezers setup is given in this article.
+In this perspective, we have designed, built and calibrated an integrated AFM-optical tweezers system.
 We proved the instrument performance that allows us to manipulate single polystyrene particles.
 We analysed the quadrant photodiode detector noise and its response to the displacement of a particle from the centre of the trap.
 The movement of the piezo stage was used to measure the optical tweezers behaviour and to calculate trapping force using the drag-force calibration method.
 The calibration procedure was confirmed by comparing the previously obtained results, from the external force calibration, with those achieved using the equipartition method.
 The knowledge of optical trap stiffness is fundamental in single molecules, biological and single colloidal object studies to provide a comprehensive quantitative value of the forces involved in molecules and nanomaterials interactions.

-An experiment in which the OT/AFM system was used to create a multi-particles structure, allowed us to prove the proposed instrument capability of acting as a nanomanipulator and to scan the produced structure with the AFM probe at the same time, generating a high resolution image of the manipulated sample.
-Finally, the instrument capability to detect forces with femtonewton accuracy using AFM and OT probes simultaneously was proved by analysing the interaction forces acting between single polystyrene particles in different environmental conditions.
+An experiment in which the AFM/OT system was used to create a multi-particles structure, allowed us to prove the proposed instrument capability of acting as a nanomanipulator and to scan the produced structure with the AFM probe at the same time, generating a high resolution image of the manipulated sample.
+Finally, the instrument capability to detect forces with femtonewton accuracy was proved by analysing the interaction forces acting between single polystyrene particles in different environmental conditions.

-2. Experimental setup and Materials
+2. Experimental setup and materials

-2.1 Optical Tweezers setup
+2.1.
+Optical tweezers setup